By Ada Virnes and Niko Humalisto

 The key problem, however, is that Finland – like many other countries – lacks specific policies that would steer climate finance toward achieving specific outcomes, such as disability inclusion.
 Rather, key indicators are geared to evaluating progress in terms of cumulative emission reduction or strengthening carbon sinks.
 These are highly important goals, but do not alone address the needs of those on the frontlines of the climate crisis.

-Ada Virnes and Niko Humalisto work for ACT Alliance Finnish member Felm.
+Ada Virnes is with Fingo, a coalition of 260 Finnish CSOs.
+Niko Humalisto works for ACT Alliance Finnish member Felm.
 Niko is a member of ACT’s Climate Justice advocacy group.

 PHOTO: Simon Chambers/ACT